How Protect from Sunstroke?

 • Avoid liquids If the person Is vomiting.

 Tips for protection from the hot sun

 • Drink lots of fluids like water,. juice, buttermilk, and coconut water.

 • Eat fruits that contain water like watermelon, cucumbers, etc.

 • Carry an umbrella and a water bottle when going out.

 • Avoid junk foods.

-• Although one's appetite is reduced in summer, ensure that you take food, water, fruits, and Juices at regular intervals.
+• Although one's appetite Is reduced in summer, ensure that you take food, water, fruits, and Juices at regular intervals.

 • Avoid foods that are spicy and oily.